Jierark/Notes/Boiler/Science-y Stuff.md

 - Clean water maintenance inside the boiler is important #clarify .
 Natural water, whether from tap or city line, contains minerals and other pollutants  which needs to be treated to prevent formation of scale (see [[Operation and Maintenance of Boilers#Boiler Blowdown]] for more details).
 Additionally, there are chemicals which can be added to treat the feed-water.
 - First law of thermodynamics states that heat and work are mutually convertible #expand
 - Second law of thermodynamics states that transferring heat from a cold substance to a hot substance (such as in refrigeration) will require external work or energy.
+- Viscosity - internal resistance of a fluid to flow.
+High viscosity means a fluid does not flow as well.
+	- In boiler context, #6 oil has high Viscosity, which can be lowered by heating up the oil to 150 degree Fahrenheit